Three-speed ballistic annihilation: phase transition and universality: Asymptotics of densities

 and

 Furthermore, when $m=\delta_1$, if $p>1/4$,

 where $R=R(p)=\frac3{8p+1}\sqrt{\frac {3p}{1-p}}$. \end{theorem} }

-This result is a consequence of the previous asymptotics (Theorem~\ref{thm:asymptotics}) and of the following Lemmas~\ref{lem:discrete_continuous} and~\ref{lem:discrete_continuous_super}, which rely on large deviations to control the approximation of the distance $D=x_A$ by the index $A$.
+This result is a consequence of the previous asymptotics (Theorem~\ref{thm:asymptotics}) and of the following Lemmas~\ref{lem:discrete_continuous} and~\ref{lem:discrete_continuous_super}, which rely on standard large deviations estimates to control the approximation of the distance $D=x_A$ by the index $A$.

 In the statements below, we denote by $B$ the index (in $\Z$) of the particle that collides with the particle at $0$, and $B=\infty$ if no such particle exists.

 [1]{\left\lfloor #1 \right\rfloor} \begin{lemma} Assume $m$ is exponentially integrable and has unit mean.
 Assume $0<p\le 1/4$.
 Let $C,\alpha>0$. \begin{enumerate}[a)] \item If